Akashrine/jbr-11ty/src/posts/what-is-the-real-mvp/2020-07-22-what-is-the-real-mvp.md

 Main advantages of an MVP are :
 * __Insights__ : Gather them all !!
 An MVP will provide you a lot of feedback from your users and the way they use your product.
 * __value proposition__ (core product adjustment) : If you're not sure yet of your value proposition, the MVP will help you focus on what's really your core product
-* __shared creation__ : By involving your customers, you can get helps on what to do next, what's the most prioritize features, how their problems is evolving ...
+* __shared creation__ : By involving your customers, you can get help on what to do next, what are the the highest priority features, how their problems evolve ...
 * __Evolutions__ : Reduce time to make a decision on what to develop and what to delete in terms of features
 * __Increase Time to market__ : Well this one's pretty obvious.